ElwynVdb/GoogleSheetsJSONConverter/readme.md

 # Google Sheets to JSON

+(This project no longer works, this is due to V3 being deprecated, and no longer in use by google.)

 This program can be used to convert any sheets with data to a JSON

 First you'll need a sheet like:

-(This project does no longer work due to an update google did!)

 ![Test Sheet](https://imgur.com/JpfNoeQ.png)